Home

 {

-// How far the mushroom moves from its start point (in units)
+// Max distance the mushroom moves from its start position (in Unity units)

 public float distanceToRun = 2f;